schnitz81/ttybattle/README.md

 Linux terminal game.
 Turn-based battle against the AI.

 ## How-to
 Simple menu-style control with arrow keys and Enter to make your choices throughout the game.
+Press F to toggle CPU fast playing speed.

 ## License
 This file is part of ttybattle.